-Coronary heart disease (CHD) causes more than 88,000 deaths a year in the UK: approximately one in five deaths in men and one in eight deaths in women.
+It is responsible for around one in five deaths in men and one in eight deaths in women.
 There is considerable variation in mortality from CHD across the UK.
 Death rates are higher in Scotland than the South of England, in manual workers than in non-manual workers and in certain ethnic groups.

 Because heart disease is so common and often silent until it strikes, it is important to recognise the risk factors.

 What are the risk factors for heart disease?

 There are several risk factors for heart disease; those that are beyond our control include:

 - High LDL, or ‘bad’ cholesterol and low HDL, or ‘good’ cholesterol